Skip to main content

 Growth hormone peptides circumvent this issue by their very mechanism.
 They provide a short-acting, pulsatile stimulus that encourages the pituitary to release its own GH.
 This mimics the natural rhythm of the HPS axis.
 After the peptide’s signal dissipates, the pituitary returns to a resting state, remaining sensitive to the next signal.

-This process preserves the integrity of the loop.
+This process preserves the integrity of the negative feedback loop.
 If the resulting GH and IGF-1 levels are sufficient, the body’s natural somatostatin release will still temper the pituitary’s response, preventing excessive secretion.
 This preservation of the body’s own regulatory controls is a key distinction and a cornerstone of the safety profile of GHSs.

 The pulsatile stimulation provided by growth hormone peptides is designed to maintain pituitary sensitivity and preserve the natural feedback mechanisms of the endocrine system.